-Dr Stringer has a degree in Veterinary Science (BVSc) and PhD in Veterinary Epidemiology from the University of Liverpool.
-Dr Stringer's PhD focused on evaluating the efficacy of knowledge-transfer interventions for communicating animal health messages to rural farmers in Ethiopia using a large randomized controlled trial.
-Dr Stringer was previously employed by a British non-governmental organization as Director of Veterinary Programs, where he was responsible for managing global veterinary programs aimed at improving the health and welfare of working animals.
+Dr. Stringer graduated with a veterinary degree from the University of Liverpool in 2005 and has spent time volunteering for a veterinary charity in Morocco, completing an equine internship and in equine primary care practice.
+Dr. Stringer returned to the University of Liverpool in 2007 to study for a PhD focused on evaluating the efficacy of knowledge-transfer interventions for communicating animal health messages to rural farmers in Ethiopia using a large randomized controlled trial.
+Dr. Stringer joined a British non-governmental organization in 2010 as Director of Veterinary Programs where he was responsible for managing the organization’s global veterinary programs aimed at improving the health and welfare of working animals.

 Summers Spent on the Frontlines of Global Health

 Five new research projects from NC State College of Veterinary Medicine students address some of today’s most pressing global health challenges.
 They also provide substantive hope for a healthier tomorrow.
 The international research, a requirement to earn a CVM certificate in global health, focuses on topics as varied as tuberculosis transmission in South Africa and

 The NC State College of Veterinary Medicine awarded its inaugural certificate in global health to fourth-year student Lizabeth Rennecker, whose work included laying the foundation for groundbreaking infectious disease research in Uganda.
 Rennecker, who’s set to graduate with the Class of 2019 in May, is the first student to earn a certificate in global health

 Five Questions with Dean Lunn: Launching the Global Health Program

 NC State’s College of Veterinary Medicine is merging global health research with the existing education program to create a single Global Health program.
 By streamlining these efforts, the new program will unite the strengths of both research faculty and teaching faculty to increase the global impact of the college.